kprpg/ContainerMonitoring/README.md

 1. Clone the repository to your Azure DevOps project
 1. Create a service connection
-1. Ensure that the Contributor role is assigned to the service connection's service principal
+1. Ensure that the Owner role is assigned to the service connection's service principal
 1. If you don't have a key vault, create one
 1. Create a service principal for the Kubernetes cluster
 1. Add service principal's application ID, object ID and secret to the key vault as ContosoSH360ClusterSPClientId, ContosoSH360ClusterSPObjectId and ContosoSH360ClusterSPClientSecret secrets